Jaredglass3/Cloud_Invaders/README.md

 ## Credits

-The Cloud Invaderz game was developed by [your name here].
+The Cloud Invaderz game was developed by Zach Gamble and Jared Glass.
 The game was inspired by Space Invaders and was developed using Pygame, a popular game development library for Python.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Authors: Zach Gamble and Jared Glass